subramanya1702/subramanya1702/README.md

-<h1 align="left">Hey 👋 What's up?</h1>
+<h1 align="left">Hey there, I am Subramanya Keshavamurthy 👋</h1>

 ###

-<p align="left">My name is Subramanya Keshavamurthy and I'm a Backend Developer with 3+ years of experience in building highly scalable web applications.
-I am currently pursuing a Master's degree in Computer Science, with a focus on Software Innovation at Oregon State University, Corvallis.</p>
+<p align="left">I am a passionate Backend Developer with over 3 years of experience in crafting highly scalable web applications.
+Right now, I am pursuing a Master's degree in Computer Science with a specialization in Software Innovation at Oregon State University, Corvallis.</p>

 ###